 - In a stock pot, melt the non dairy butter over medium heat.

-- Stir in flour until smooth.
+- Stir in flour until well combined and cook for about 2 minutes.
 Watch closely.

 - Gradually stir in non-dairy milk and vegetable broth over high heat, and bring to a boil, stirring constantly.
 Turn down the heat to medium.